intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_functions.md

 ---
 ## Stateless/stateful memory mode
 ESIMD functions may assume `stateful` and `stateless` access to the memory.
-`Stateless` read/write/prefetch is such that uses USM pointer to global memory, which also may be adjusted by a scalar/vector 64-bit offset.
+`Stateless` read/write/prefetch is such that uses a pointer to global memory, which also may be adjusted by a scalar/vector 64-bit offset.
-'Stateful' read/write/prefetch is the access to memory that uses a `surface-index` and `32-bit` scalar/vector offset.
-Originally the ESIMD functions accepting `device accessors` were translated into `stateful` read/write/prefetch instructions.
-After the recent enabling of the `stateless` memory enforcement mode was turned ON by default, the device-accessor-based APIs started being translated into `stateless` access instructions too.
+`Stateful` read/write/prefetch is the access to memory that uses a `surface-index` and `32-bit` scalar/vector offset.

-The `-fsycl-esimd-force-stateless-mem` compilation option (it is ON by default) specifies how to handle the functions accepting `device-accessors`.
-In the default mode the functions are translated into `stateless` memory accesses and the functions also may accept 64-bit scalar/vector offset.
+The `-fsycl-esimd-force-stateless-mem` compilation option (it is ON by default) forces the translation of ESIMD memory API functions to `stateless` accesses.
-With `-fno-sycl-esimd-force-stateless-mem` compilation switch the functions accepting `device accessors` are translated into `stateful` memory accesses and the functions may accept only 32-bit scalar/vector offsets.
+In this mode the ESIMD functions that accept a byte-offset argument accept it as a 64-bit scalar/vector.

-Some of ESIMD memory API are considered `stateless`.
-Those are the functions that accept USM pointer as a reference to memory.
-Such functions address 64-bit add
+`-fno-sycl-esimd-force-stateless-mem` compilation option may be used to translate ESIMD functions accepting `SYCL device accessor` to `stateful` accesses.
+In this case the corresponding ESIMD functions accept only 32-bit scalar/vector byte offsets.

 ## Compile time properties
 ```C++